Bradley-Hill/noughts-and-crosses/README.md

 Rebuilt the script, currently working, the cells display the player markers after being clicked, the objects property value is changed and used to check for a tie state.
 The win state is checked for by looking for three repeating markers.
 Misclicks are covered with validations.
 Next things to add are mostly cosmetic, a scoreboard perhaps, CSS in gneeral to make it look prettier. - 14/05/2023

 Slogged through some debugging regarding the validation of the markers, solved by disabling the submit button if the choice of markers is the same.
 Added a scoreboard that will display player names and scores after the first win.
+No score changes with a tie.
+Time to start styling - 15/05/2023